KareemAlaa2001/CCHack2019/README.md

 # CCHack2019
-Project built for cchack 2019 by a team of n00bs, project description change
+Project built for cchack 2019 by a team of n00bs, project description change pending